What Type Of Loan Do I Need?

 Pawn shop loans are dependent on having an item of value, such as jewelry or musical equipment.
 You can borrow money from the pawn shop based on the value of the item.
 Generally, the loans are for a few hundred dollars depending on the item you have available.

 Although the loan terms will likely vary by the pawn shop, interest rates are relatively high.
 You’ll need to make on-time payments and repay the loan in full before you can reclaim your item.
 If you don’t keep up with the payments, you risk losing the item forever.

 If you already have a credit card, you may be able to secure a cash advance.
 Some credit cards have cash advance terms set up for you to borrow against your available balance.

 In a similar fashion to credit cards, these advances can come with high interest rates and many fees.
 Do your research before choosing this option.
 It might make more financial sense to pursue a personal loan if you have a good credit score.

 Whether you need a mortgage to finance your first home purchase or a personal loan to fund your plans, you now know the basic terms for understanding your loan options.
-Now pay it forward by sharing with friends and finding the type of loan that works best for you!
+Now, pay it forward by sharing with friends and deciding the type of loan that works best for you!

 Can You Use A Personal Loan To Pay Taxes?

 If you need funds to pay a hefty tax bill, you could use a personal loan to pay your taxes.
 Learn how using a loan to pay taxes works, plus the pros and cons.